dentarg/auth0-blog/_posts/2018-02-14-developing-games-with-react-redux-and-svg-part-2.markdown

 To make your title curved, you have used a combination of `path` and `textPath` elements with Cubic Bezier curve.
 Besides that, you have made your title statically positioned, just like the `StartGame` button.

 Now, to add this component to your canvas, you can simply add `<Title />` to your `svg` element and add the import statement (`import Title from './Title';`) at the top of the `Canvas.jsx` file.
-However, if you run your application now, you will notice that your new component does not appear in your screen.
+However, if you run your application now, you will notice that your new component does not appear on your screen.
 This happens because your app does not show enough vertical space yet.

 ## Making Your React Game Responsive

 To change your game dimensions and to make it responsive, you will need to do two things.
-First, you will need to attach an `onresize` event listener in the global `window` object.
+First, you will need to attach an `onresize` event listener to the global `window` object.
 Doing this is quite simple, you can open the `./src/App.js` file and append the following code to the `componentDidMount()` method:

 ```js
 window.onresize = () => {